EventStore/documentation/docs/cloud/provision/gcp/README.md

 ![GCP VPC details](./images/gpc-vpc-details.png)
 :::

-Notice that the VPC has one subnet in the same region as the Event Store Cloud network provisioned earlier.
+Notice that the VPC has one subnet in the same region as the EventStoreDB Cloud network provisioned earlier.

 The network page provide us enough details to start the peering process.
-In Event Store Cloud console, while in the same project context as the new network and cluster, click on `Peering` under the `Project` menu, then click on `New peering`.
+In EventStoreDB Cloud console, while in the same project context as the new network and cluster, click on `Peering` under the `Project` menu, then click on `New peering`.

 Then, give the new peering a name and select the network created earlier.
 You'd need to fill out the remaining fields, using the information from GCP VPC.